sapiens/blog/_posts/2013-4-30-Message-Driven-Architecture-Explained-Eventual-Consistency-and-Saga.aspx.md

 ## Saga

  A Saga is used to manage a long running process.
 Got it?
 No?
 Well, there are some long running operations which are considered to be complete when all their steps are completed.
-Nothing unusual except the fact that each step can be completed independently of other so there isn't a codedefined order.
+Nothing unusual except the fact that each step can be completed independently of other so there isn't a predefined order.
 Another aspect is that steps are completed in unknown time periods, so one can take 2ms while others minutes, hours or days.
 The saga keeps track of these steps as they happen and ends when all involved steps are completed.

  Let's consider this real-life example: John goes to a fast food restaurant and orders a menu.
 This means one hamburger, one portion of fries and one soda.
 John tries to pays with the credit card... if he finds it.
 For whatever reason, it's not in the usual place.
 In the mean time, the employee get the soda and tells John he has to wait a bit for the hamburgers and the fries.
 John finally finds the credit card and pays.
 After a few minutes everything is ready and he can enjoy his meal.